Frequently asked questions

 How do the rankings work?

-Rankings are determined by results from open events and competitions from all over Australia.
+Rankings are determined by results from ranked events from all over Australia.
 These events are open to everyone, not just Australians or Olympic participants.
 Each event will have allocated points from qualified brackets (Top 16, 32, etc.) in which competitors would accumulate as they participate in events.

 Can I participate in events if I am not registered for the Olympics?